-Sebago Hand-crafted shoes: There are obviously many fine shoe makers on the market selling the very best of tailored footwear.
+There are obviously many fine shoe makers on the market selling the very best of tailored footwear.
 Sebago is one of them and has been making hand crafted footwear since 1946.
-Trademark footwear styles are the penny loafers and the dockside boat shoes.
-We have stocked many styles over the years and have to say that Sebago footwear is one of the favourites.
+Trademark footwear styles are the penny loafers and the Sebago docksides boat shoes.
+We have stocked many styles over the years and have to say that Sebago shoes are one of the favourites.
 This season with the revival of the chino trouser, Sebago has been placed as the number one choice to compliment the cool trendy fashion of summer 2012.
-The men's penny loafer is available in black or burgundy with a welted sole and a steel shank.
-Even today Sebago have maintained the hand-crafted manufacturing and never made any compromise on quality.
+Even today, Sebago shoes have maintained the hand-crafted manufacturing and never made any compromise on quality.

 Search was unable to find any results.
 You may have typed your search phrase incorrectly, or are being too specific.